Are you a Huawei Smartphone Owner and wondering what Google’s Huawei Ban means for you? Keep reading to find out!

 The grounds for the Huawei ban hinge on the perception of the company as a threat to U.S. national security.
 Sycaruse University law professor William Snyder commented on the situation, stating that “any company that supplies such a large percentage of the market for components of telecommunications networks and has such ties to the People’s Liberation Army is a threat.
-Huawei’s need to operate under Chinese laws about cooperation with Chinese military and intelligence agencies is of concern.”
+Huawei’s need to operate under Chinese laws about cooperation with the Chinese military and intelligence agencies is of concern.”

 The entire incident underscores the importance of legalities in the world of disruptive tech.
 In global tech development, the law plays a vital role in protecting privacy.
 Special Counsel states how the next five years will see an increasing demand for solutions related to eDiscovery, a branch of legal services that focuses on gathering evidence through modern technology.
-If Huawei operate outside of the U.S. legal system then users could find their privacy rights effected.
+If Huawei operates outside of the U.S. legal system then users could find their privacy rights affected.
 The company could use their phones to gather data without the consent of the mobile device owner.
 In an industry where advancements emerge left and right, legalities are crucial to its growth.
 And it is one reason why Huawei is being banned from the U.S. consumer market.

 Trump gives a glimmer of hope

 In recent statements, Trump has offered a glimmer of hope to the company in the form of possible future trade negotiations.
 He’s quoted as saying “If we made a deal, I could imagine Huawei being possibly included in some form or some part of it.”
 His words explore the prospect of the trade skirmish being resolved through further negotiations and the creation of future trade deals.
 It’s worth noting however that tensions between the U.S. and China have been escalating, and it may take a while for the situation created by Google’s Huawei ban to be resolved.